Edge Developer Platform

 Warning:

-On the project settings page, you can make the following configurations:
+On the project settings page, you can configure the following:

 Project Name

-The project name is only used as the identification of the project and will not affect the access domain of the project.
+The project name serves only as the identification of the project and will not affect the access domain of the project.

 Domain Management

-You can add custom domains for each project.
-Since project domain names are usually used in development and test environments, we strongly recommend configuring custom domain names for projects to improve accessibility.
+You can add a custom domain name for each project.
+Since project domain names are usually used in development and test environments, we strongly recommend configuring a custom domain name for the project to improve accessibility.

 For more information, please see Domain Management.

 You can specify a branch as the production branch.
-The deployment triggered by this branch will be deemed as the production environment, case-sensitive from the preview environments of other branches.
+Deployments triggered by this branch will be deemed as the production environment, distinguished from the preview environments of other branches.